 School bus accidents leave a lasting impression on any parent’s mind.
-We are reminded how important it is to promote school bus safety in the home.
+We are reminded of how important it is to promote school bus safety in the home.
 Here are a few safety tips Cellino & Barnes bus accident attorneys recommend you review with your children:

-- Have a safe place to wait for your bus, away from traffic and the street.
+- Use a Safe Location.
+Have a safe place to wait for your bus, away from traffic and the street.

-- Stay away from the bus until it comes to a complete stop and the driver signals you to enter.
+- Stay in Place.
+Stay away from the bus until it comes to a complete stop and the driver signals you to enter.

 - Make Sure You Are Visible.
 When you exit the bus, walk at least ten steps away from the bus.
 This makes it a lot easier for the bus driver to see you.

 - Get On and Off Safely.
 Use handrails to enter and exit the bus.

-- Be aware of the traffic around you.
+- Be Alert.
+Be aware of the traffic around you.
 Although drivers are required to obey traffic laws, they sometimes fail to do so.
 Protect yourself and be alert.

 The National Highway Traffic Safety Administration (“NHTSA”) reports between 1995 and 2005, approximately 1,500 people lost their lives as a result of school bus-related accidents.
 Although a large majority of people killed were occupants of other vehicles, an average of 16 children are killed each year in school bus-related accidents.
 Most of the fatalities occurred to pedestrian children after school.

-If you or a loved one has been involved in an unfortunate bus accident, please contact one of our qualified bus accident attorneys at our law firm for a free consultation.
+If you or a loved one has been injured in a serious bus accident, please contact one of the experienced bus accident attorneys at our law firm for a free consultation.